 After moving to Perth in 1991 I was taken up to King’s Park, where I remember looking across to the city’s “postcard view” for the first time – a thin wall of buildings forming a backdrop to a neat rectangle of waterfront grass, a line of rather out-of-place palm trees and a four-lane road.
 It reminded me more than anything of that suburban desert that George Johnston described in My Brother Jack, in which the only activities were cleaning the car on Sunday and mowing the lawn.
 The protagonist is up on his roof, and realizes that all there is to see is an expanse of red rooftops, of “green squares and rectangles of lawn intersected by ribbons of asphalt and cement,” of mute propriety concealing whatever private desolation – a sorry vision.

 The design of Perth’s “front lawn”, its waterfront, has been one of the more contentious urban design issues the city has faced in the post-war period, subject to scores of proposals and counterproposals.
-As Julian Bolleter’s recent book Take Me to the River: the Story of Perth’s Foreshore reveals, most of these schemes yielded little to nothing.
+As Julian Bolleter’s recent book and exhibition Take Me to the River: the Story of Perth’s Foreshore reveals, most of these schemes yielded little to nothing.
 Behind the proposals, it would seem, lay a sense that Perth lacked the kind of metropolitan vibrancy that might draw both tourists and new settlers.

 An ambitious civic vision for the site finally began to take root in the early 1990s.
 In 1991, the then-Labor Premier Carmen Lawrence commissioned a competition for the redesign of the foreshore as an active public open space.
 To the great consternation of local interests, the American firm of Carr, Lynch, Hack and Sandell won the competition.
 But as economic recession began to bite, the scheme was soon abandoned.
 Some of the ideas raised by the 1991 competition were, however, revived by the Gallop and Carpenter Labor governments (2001-2008) and driven forward by the take-no-prisoners Minister for Planning and Infrastructure, Alannah MacTiernan.
 Not least, the Point Fraser park and wetland by Syrinx (2002-2006) realized some of the ecological objectives of the scheme.
 But the problem still remained of how to reconnect Central Perth to its river.
 For pedestrians, access from the CBD down to the river was an unpleasant experience, with the Esplanade and Riverside Drive forming windy traffic barriers.
 The undistinguished Bell Tower and tourist facilities at the so-called Barrack Square felt unrelated to the city.
 Furthermore, the Perth Convention and Exhibition Centre formed an unfortunate visual and physical barrier between the river and city.
 Invited experts such as Charles Landry (2007) and Jan Gehl (2009) advocated learning from the international precedents of successful urban waterfronts.
 Under MacTiernan, a number of measures were implemented to reintegrate the river – a notable contribution being the opening of the Esplanade train station (2007).
 Furthermore, after a public call for expressions of interest, a workshop in 2007 and a limited competition enabled by then-Government Architect Geoffrey London, the firm of Ashton Raggatt McDougall (ARM Architecture), in association with Roberts Day, Room 4.1.3/Oculus and Hocking Planning and Architecture, were commissioned to design a masterplan for the transformation of the area occupied by the Esplanade Park, a historic but little-used green space on the city’s doorstep.